The Best British Clothing Brands For Men In Production Today

 Johnstons of Elgin

 Heritage doesn’t come much more rich than that of Scotland’s Johnstons of Elgin.
-The Moray-based brand has been crafting luxurious cashmere knitwear in the same mill since 1797.
+The Moray-based brand has been crafting the finest knitwear in the same mill since 1797.
 It carries out every part of the fabric and garment making process on one site, making it the only vertical mill in Scotland.
 Plus, it recently started showcasing its wares at London Fashion Week, so now it’s got haute couture under its belt too.

 Turnbull & Asser